Future of Taiwan’s Economic Competitiveness

 For decades, policymakers everywhere presumed that economic integration could lift all boats while mitigating security competition among nations.
 But as the U.S.-China security competition intensifies, security is now bleeding back into economics.
 Thus, many countries now aim to indigenize key technologies (or at least ensure access to various suppliers), reduce external dependence, and ensure a privileged role for their own preferred engineering standards.

 Technonationalists take an intrinsically strategic view of industry and technology.
 They view it as fundamental to both security and competitiveness and take it on faith that economic policies must have strategic underpinnings.
 And this extends to many supply chains because, while they accept that technology must be diffused, they would prefer that it not be diffused to strategic rivals.

 In many cases, therefore, they seek to influence supply chain choices for key technologies and commercial goods.
-This competition is playing out in semiconductor and chipset manufacturing—an industry that is especially important to Taiwan—but even in pharmaceuticals.
+This competition is not only playing out in semiconductor and chipset manufacturing—an industry that is especially important to Taiwan—but even in pharmaceuticals.

 Just take Taiwan’s champion chipmaker, Taiwan Semiconductor Manufacturing Company (TSMC).
 It does a profitable business in mainland China, producing chips designed by mainland customers for an array of industries, from autos and consumer electronics to smartphones.
 But the company is under growing political pressure from Washington not just to invest directly in the United States but to curtail elements of its business across the Taiwan Strait.4